papierkorp/blog/_posts/2025-03-20-helm-deploy-ressource-only-once.md

 title: How to deploy a Kubernetes Ressource (configmap) only once and keep the data
 date: 2025-03-20
 tags: kubernetes howto devops helm
-subtitle: 'Deploy a Configmap only at the install but keep it after each upgrade.'
+subtitle: "Deploy a Configmap only at the install but keep it after each upgrade."
 comments_id: 1
 ---